 file

-argument e.g.:Here's an example of a nice image: \x[file/path/to/my/image.png]. = path/to/my/image.png {file} This image was taken when I was on vacation!
+argument e.g.:would automatically add a preview of the image on the output.
+Display files and their metadata nicely directly on your static website rather than relying exclusively on GitHub as a file browser.Here's an example of a nice image: \x[path/to/my/image.png]{file}. = path/to/my/image.png {file} This image was taken when I was on vacation!

 - advanced header/ID related features: